Juniva616/rosie-odenkirk/README.md

 ![CI logo](https://codeinstitute.s3.amazonaws.com/fullstack/ci_logo_small.png)

-This is a step-by-step educational project of Code Institute that teaches students to make Front-end sites using Bootstrap (version 4.3).
+This is a step-by-step educational project of the Code Institute that teaches students to make Front-end sites using Bootstrap (version 4.3).

 # Rosie Odenkirk On-line Resume